teck968/AI-Personas/Therapist.md

-# Want and Need
+# Therapist

 ## Quickly figure out what to do that is productive and healthy.

-This is a simple chatgpt instruction that will help you figure out exactly what would be optimal for you to do right now.
+This is a simple AI instruction that will help you figure out exactly what would be optimal for you to do right now.

 ```markdown
 # MISSION